euler-xyz/euler-contracts/certora/reports/MarketsAssetsReport.md

 ### Invariants

-1. (![FAILING]) `eToken_supply_equality`:
+1. (![FAILING])[^mintBug] `eToken_supply_equality`:
-        total balance should always be equal to the sum of each individual balance + reserve balance
+    for each eToken, total balance should always be the sum of the reserve balance and all users' eToken balances

-    ^ Fails on transfer functions, hook inlining on mint, passes everywhere else Failure on transfer seems to indicate individual balances being changed but total balances kept the same
+    ^ Fails on transfer functions
+        TODO: seems to indicate individual balances being changed but total balances kept the same (bug?)
+    ^ passes everywhere else

+[^mintBug]:
+    TODO: mint is tripping CVT bug, to workaround: harness around _getMarketEnteredIndex.

-2. (![PASSING/EXCEPTION]) `dToken_supply_equality`:
+2. (![PASSING])[^mintBug] `dToken_supply_equality`:
-    total supply should always be equal to the sum of each individual balance
+    total borrows for each eToken should always be equal to the sum of the individual users' amounts owed

-    ^ passes on every function except for mint where there's a hook inlining exception

 3. (![Passing]) `underlying_eToken_equality`:
 for arbitrary address "address"